Insights and blogs

 How do we achieve this?

-CFH Livingston maintain registration to ISO 27001:2013 through NQA certification governing body.
-Independent audit is carried out by NQA, against the requirements of the standard once per year at the Livingston site.
+CFH Livingston maintains registration to ISO 27001:2013 through the NQA certification governing body.
+An Independent audit is carried out by NQA, against the requirements of the standard once per year at the Livingston site.

 The 3 ISO standards work on a 3 year audit cycle – 2 years of surveillance audits where samples of the standard are audited and then in the third year, a full standard re-certification audit takes place to ensure that we are meeting the required standard and can continue to display the ISO badge.